FAQs

 add remove

-From March 20, 2023 you can sign up for the first edition of the Walk for Pink Ribbon, which will take place on Whit Monday, May 29, 2023.
+From February 22, 2024, you can sign up for the second edition of the Walk for Pink Ribbon, which will take place on Whit Monday, May 20, 2024.
+You can register individually, as a team or with your company.

 What is the closing date for registration?